nightfallai/nightfall_code_scanner/README.md

 ### Detector

-A detector is either a prebuilt detector from nightfall or customized regex | wordlist by customer, specified by detectorType field.
+A detector is either a prebuilt detector from nightfall or customized regex or wordlist created by customer.
+This is specified by the detectorType field.

 - nightfall prebuilt detector